 These investigations serve as good reminders that you should review all of the job duties that will be assigned to minor workers and compare those with DOL's prohibited occupations.
-You should also check state law, which may have additional restrictions on the types of occupations that employees under 18 can work.
+It is also a good time to train your front-line managers to ensure your organization's policies related to employing minors are being consistently followed.
+Also, beware that more restrictive state laws may have additional limits on the types of occupations that employees under 18 can work.